pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 });
 ```

 Now, all that remains is deploying the client and server containers to Kubernetes.
 Since the PERN application already deployed them as docker containers, it doesn't take much effort to reconfigure it for Kubernetes.
-Unlike the database, these components can safely be opened up to the internet using a service with a Load Balancer type.
+Unlike the database, these components can safely be open to the Internet using a service with a Load Balancer type.

 We'll first set up the server deployment: